 I wish I could show you my edition of Gumbo because Yusef Komunyaaka edited it.
 But I lost a box of beloved books during a move from Los Angeles to Washington, DC.
 So the image you see here is of the inaugural Gumbo issue.
-Here’s a draft of The Girl with the Patch.
+If you like, you can read the only draft I have left of The Girl with the Patch.

 The future of publishing